ezsystems/LegacyBridge/README.md

 ### Reporting issues

 As Legacy Bridge is co-maintained by the community and eZ Engineering *(as active community members)*, issues found can be reported directly here on Github.
-There is no SLA on fixes, this is all on voluntary basis, and we welcome you in contributing to issues in any form you you are cable of.
+There is no SLA on fixes, this is all on voluntary basis, and we welcome you in contributing to issues in any form you you are capable of.

 ##### For Enterprise Customers

 As of version 1.3.0 you can optionally report issues via [normal support channels](https://support.ez.no) as well where you do have an SLA on response time.
-But as always if you know a possible fix, proposing a PR as well here can speed up the issue identification and fixing a lot so we also encourages eZ Partners to actively participate whenever they can, as it benefits themselves as well as the customer.
+But as always if you know a possible fix, proposing a PR as well here can speed up the issue identification and fixing a lot so we encourage eZ Partners to actively participate whenever they can, as it benefits themselves as well as the customer.